bergimax/footballer-value/README.md

 - **gunicorn running.mp4**: video of the gunicorn built running and the prediction

 ---
-## 5 - Loading final model in web service:
+## 5 - Loading final model into a service:

 #### pipenv

 The script *train.py* load the model : *player_model.bin* and it can run in a separate virtual environment across its dependency files *Pipenv* and *Pipenv.lock*.
-*flask* was used for the local web deployment in *train.py* script.
+*flask* was used for the local deployment in *train.py* script.

 - Install pipenv :
 ```